Scholarships and Awards

 These scholarships are awarded based on the degree to which an individual demonstrates how he or she has supported the academic, personal or professional advancement of underrepresented minorities (individuals who are citizens or permanent residents of the U.S. and are of African American, American Indian, Hispanic American or Pacific Island American descent).
 To be considered, you must submit an essay (no more than 250 words) describing the most relevant experiences that qualify you for this award.
 The essay may be submitted along with the other essays in the online application.
 These scholarships range from $20,000 to full tuition.

-represent diverse educational and work backgrounds, career goals, ethnicities
+- Nominees will represent diverse educational and work backgrounds, career goals, ethnicities and citizenship.

 Diversity Scholarship—European Citizenship